 If you have lost a loved one due to someone else’s carelessness, you might wonder if you have any legal recourse.
 Fortunately, New Jersey law, like the law in many states, allows certain close relatives to recover damages brought on by the decedent’s death through a Wrongful Death lawsuit.

-Wrongful death is a civil lawsuit that has the purpose of compensating the decedent's dependents for the financial harm brought on by the death.
-Although the wrongdoer may also face criminal charges for the death, the outcome of such charges does not affect the right of recovery in a wrongful death lawsuit.
+Wrongful death is a civil lawsuit that has the purpose of compensating the decedent’s dependents for the financial harm brought on by the death.
+Although the wrongdoer may also face criminal charges for the death, the outcome of such charges is considered seperately, and does not have any effect on the right of recovery in a wrongful death lawsuit.

 Wrongful death can arise out of just about any situation where a person’s negligence or carelessness led to someone’s death-from Car Accidents to medical malpractice.
 In a recent example, a motorist, who was running from the police, struck another vehicle in North Brunswick, killing a 22-year-old father-to-be.
 Although the motorist is also facing criminal charges, a wrongful death lawsuit may also be concurrently filed to compensate the decedent’s spouse.